 Once you've made your cover, you can upload your files, spin the 3D book around and save the image from any angle.
 It's pretty cool to get a variety of unique "product snapshots" of your book.
-(I think it's still adding a logo to the final image, but we're working on getting rid of that).
+You can use Word to crop out the logo that gets added.